 Lucy kept campaigning, stirred up a lot of sympathy, and got famous in the process, but it unfortunately didn't do all that much good from the perspective of a bunch of guys in jail about to be hanged.
 The governor of Illinois was having none of Lucy, or anyone else in the world's objections; he was under too much political pressure to hang the anarchists, evidence be damned.
 On the day of the execution, Lucy brought her two children to see their father one last time.
 Instead of being allowed to see him, all three were arrested.
-Lucy was forced to strip naked, and left in a cold cell (how cold?
-November 11th in fucking Chicago cold) with her children, until after her husband had been executed.
+Lucy was forced to strip naked, and left in a cold cell (November 11th in fucking Chicago cold) with her children, until after her husband had been executed.
 Once he was safely dead, she was left for a few more hours, then finally allowed to get dressed, and released, humiliated and grief-stricken.

 At this point, Lucy was angry.
 Not regular person angry, either.
 She was a grieving, anarchist, former slave, single mother with two kids and an unjustly executed husband angry.
 I'm not sure how much rage the human body can actually contain, but I'm pretty sure Lucy had enough in her by this time that small objects left in her presence would burst into flames.
 I mean, it seems only reasonable.
 Enough rage that, if she were living in a fictional universe created by Joss Whedon or someone like that, she would probably develop telekinesis.
-(The tendency of real people to fail to develop super powers when their life gets angsty is one of the main issues I have with reality.)
+(The tendency of real people to fail to develop super powers when their life gets sad is one of the main issues I have with reality.)

 Left with a weekly pension of eight bucks a week by an organization founded to help the widows of the Haymarket martyrs, and not much else, Lucy went right back to her revolutionary activities, terrifying the fuck out of the police, who sometimes arrested her pre-emptively before she could even begin her speeches.
 Over the course of her long life, Lucy Parsons was a fierce advocate for women's rights, the rights of workers, and free speech.
 She was the second woman to join the Industrial Workers of the World, eventually taking over the job of editing the Liberator, a newspaper put out by the IWW.
 She used her position to write about women's issues, including the right to access to birth control, and the right to divorce, and remarry.
 She gradually shifted to the Communist party, beginning in 1925, officially joining them in 1939.
 She prefigured the idea of sit-down strikes and factory takeovers with the idea that a strike should consist of the workers seizing the means of production.
 She verbally ripped the shit out of anyone who recommended patience and compliance over revolution and reform.